tylerlmz1/tylerlmz1.github.io/_posts/2020-05-15-Password-management.md

 " Set the default option
 let g:GPGDefaultRecipients=["youremail@provider.com"]"
 ```
+NOTE: remember to modify the `youremail@provider.com` to the email associated with your PGP key

 <!--This plugin will auto decrypt encrypted files when you open them with Vim, making the only difference with opening a normal unencrypted file a slight delay of opening the file due to the decryption process.-->
 <!--有点啰嗦 this ^ line, comment it out first-->